Klimorg/template_segmentation/docs/index.md

 #### I **DO WANT** to modify what's in the `src` directory

-A Dockerfile `Derckerfile` for "development mode" image has been provided, see the [Various configuration page](misc_config/docker.md) for further details about the writing of the Dockerfile.
+A Dockerfile `Dockerfile` for "development mode" image has been provided, see the [Various configuration page](misc_config/docker.md) for further details about the writing of the Dockerfile.
 The base image from this Dockerfile is a TensorFlow image provided by [NVidia](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow/tags), this has the advantage to not bother you with the (quite difficult) installation of TensorFlow, CUDA, CuDNN, and other optimization softwares needed to make TensorFlow compatible with GPUs.

 The shell commands needed to build and run the Docker container can be found below, they are also the provided in the [makefile](misc_config/make.md).